devHudi/gatsby-starter-hoodie/contents/posts/quick-start/index.md

 Configure `blog-config.js` to suit your blog.
 However, it is recommended not to modify `utterances.type`.

+### Change profile image

+Replace `src/images/profile.png` with the image you want.
+To change the image file name, you need to change the source code of `src/components/Bio.jsx`.

 ## 5. Add your content

 Markdown content is in `contents/posts`.
 You can write and add your articles like the sample posts here.
 [Click here](/writing-guide) to see the detail writing guide.